 Key app providing face filter functionality

-You can make different types of face filters, from simple 2D stickers to complex face filters with triggers and animation.
-Some filters are more complex to implement, and they require coding.
+You can make different types of face filters, from simple 2D stickers to AR filters with triggers and animation.
+Some custom filters are more complex to implement, and they require coding.
 The general workflow looks as follows.

 - Design filter assets.
 You may design effects in any 3D graphical editor like MAYA.
 Generally, a 3D filter consists of materials, textures, and geometry which you export in .fbx format.